All Episodes

 I don't know.

-All I can do is uh is speculate.
+All I can do is speculate.

-Clearly, vetting her.
+Clearly, they're vetting her.

-Well, it's it's c they think she's an idiot.
+Well, they think she's an idiot.

 It just boils down to nothing more than that.

-Uh they think she's stupid.
+They think she's stupid, genuinely, intellectually stupid.

 And that's what frightens them about it.

-It's the fastest two hours in media, and one exciting hour yet to go.
+It's the fastest two hours in media and one exciting hour yet to go.

 Sit tight, hang in there, and be tough.